Graphically discrete groups and rigidity: Simple surface amalgams

-\begin{proof}[Proof of Proposition \ref{prop:ssa_if}] As $\Gamma$ is hyperbolic and not virtually free, it is not virtually isomorphic to a non-uniform lattice in a connected simple rank one Lie group.
-Proposition \ref{prop:non_uniform_lattices} thus implies every lattice embedding of $\Gamma$ is uniform.
-As $\Gamma$ is torsion-free, every lattice embedding modulo finite kernel is injective.
-So, suppose $\rho:\Gamma\to G$ is a uniform lattice embedding into a locally compact group $G$.
+\begin{proof}[Proof of Proposition \ref{prop:ssa_if}] Let $\Gamma$ be the fundamental group of a simple surface amalgam so that $\chi(\Sigma_i) \neq \chi(\Sigma_j)$ for some $i \neq j$.
+Suppose $\rho:\Gamma \rightarrow G$ is a lattice embedding modulo finite kernel into a locally compact group.
+We will show $\rho$ is trivial in the sense of Definition~\ref{def:VIembeddings}.
+This will imply that $\Gamma$ is graphically discrete by Proposition~\ref{prop:propC}(\ref{item:propC3}).
+As $\Gamma$ is torsion-free, the map $\rho$ is injective.
+As $\Gamma$ is hyperbolic and not virtually free, it is not virtually isomorphic to a non-uniform lattice in a connected simple rank one Lie group.
+Proposition \ref{prop:non_uniform_lattices} implies $\rho$ is uniform.
 By Remark \ref{rem:2ndcountable}, we can assume that $G$ is second countable.
 We identify $\Gamma$ with its image under $\rho$.

 Consider the induced quasi-action of $G$ on $\Gamma$, which gives a continuous homomorphism $\phi:G\to \Homeo(\partial \Gamma)$ with compact kernel by \cite[Theorem 3.5]{furman2001mostow}.
 If $T$ is the Bowditch JSJ tree of $\Gamma$, there is a continuous injective map $\Psi:\Homeo(\partial \Gamma)\to \Aut(T)$ by Proposition \ref{prop:bdry_jsj_injective}.
 We note that the action of $G$ on $T$ extends the natural action of $\Gamma$ on $T$, and that $G$ is compact-by-(totally disconnected).
 As $G$ acts continuously on $T$, for each $w\in VT\sqcup ET$, the stabilizer $G_w$ is open.
 Therefore, Lemma \ref{lem:open_lattice} implies each $\Gamma_w$ is a uniform lattice in $G_w$.
 In particular, if $w$ has infinite valence, $G_w$ acts continuously on $\partial \Gamma_w$ with compact kernel~\cite[Theorem 3.5]{furman2001mostow}.
 For each edge $e\in ET$, as $\Gamma_e\cong \bZ$ is graphically discrete, the group $G_e$ contains a maximal compact open subgroup $K_e\vartriangleleft G_e$ by Remark \ref{rem:gd_maxcmpctopen}.
 We will show $K_e=K_f$ for all $e,f\in ET$, which proves $K_e$ is a compact open normal subgroup of $G$ as required (see Remark \ref{rem:triv<->c-by-d}).